10 min read

-Within those documents, and across documents that mentioned “blockchain” and “infrastructure” we found some noteworthy events where major private and public institutions across the globe were making moves towards incorporating cryptocurrency or blockchain technology among their service offerings or leveraging them as a complement to what they were already providing as a service.
+Within those documents, and across documents that mentioned “blockchain” and “infrastructure,” we found some noteworthy events where major private and public institutions across the globe were making moves towards incorporating cryptocurrency or blockchain technology among their service offerings or leveraging them as a complement to what they were already providing as a service.
 Here are some examples.

-- JSE Limited, one of South Africa’s largest financial institutions, entered into a commercial arrangement with Globacap Technology to “establish a blockchain-enabled private placements platform to enable the raising of infrastructure finance and to allow small-to-medium sized issuers to raise capital in South Africa.”
+- JSE Limited, one of South Africa’s largest financial institutions, entered into a commercial arrangement with Globacap Technology to “establish a blockchain-enabled private placements platform to enable the raising of infrastructure finance and to allow small-to-medium-sized issuers to raise capital in South Africa.”

-- Silvergate Capital, an infrastructure and service provider for the digital currency industry, recently announced that Fidelity Digital Assets would serve as the custodian of SEN Leverage, Silvergate’s bitcoin-collateralized U.S. dollar loans, marking a major partnership between a cryptocurrency infrastructure provider and a major U.S. financial institution.
+- Silvergate Capital, an infrastructure and service provider for the digital currency industry, recently announced that Fidelity Digital Assets would serve as the custodian of SEN Leverage, Silvergate’s bitcoin-collateralized U.S. dollar loans, marking a significant partnership between a cryptocurrency infrastructure provider and a major U.S. financial institution.

-- Sino Global Shipping American Ltd, a shipping and freight logistics provider, announced that they would acquire a 60% ownership of the blockchain infrastructure developer Super Node LLC in an all stock transaction valued at $5 million, highlighting how blockchain technology isn’t just for the finance industry.
+- Sino Global Shipping American Ltd, a shipping and freight logistics provider, announced that they would acquire a 60% ownership of the blockchain infrastructure developer Super Node LLC in an all-stock transaction valued at $5 million, highlighting how blockchain technology isn’t just for the finance industry.